-MSDN subscriptions are licensed on a per-user basis.
+Visual Studio subscriptions (formerly called MSDN subscriptions) are licensed on a per-user basis.
 One person can use the software to design, develop, test, or demonstrate his or her programs on any number of devices.
-An MSDN subscription also allows the licensed user to evaluate the software and to simulate customer environments in order to diagnose issues related to his or her programs.
+A Visual Studio subscription also allows the licensed user to evaluate the software and to simulate customer environments in order to diagnose issues related to his or her programs.

-MSDN subscriptions are only offered per individual, there are no “team” subscriptions or sharing of subscription benefits.
-You should select the right MSDN Subscription for each person on your software development team based on the software that person needs to use and the support benefits required.
-Remember that team members who install the software (such as IT Professionals who install software for a test lab) will also need an MSDN subscription.
+Visual Studio subscriptions are only offered per individual, there are no “team” subscriptions or sharing of subscription benefits.
+You should select the right subscription for each person on your software development team based on the software that person needs to use and the support benefits required.
+Remember that team members who install the software (such as IT Professionals who install software for a test lab) will also need a Visual Studio subscription.

-Many MSDN subscribers use a computer for mixed use—both design, development, testing, and demonstration of your programs (the use allowed under the MSDN subscription license) and some other use.
-Using the software in any other way, such as for doing email, playing games, or editing a document is another use and is not covered by the MSDN subscription license.
+Many Visual Studio subscribers use a computer for mixed use—both design, development, testing, and demonstration of your programs (the use allowed under the Visual Studio subscription license) and some other use.
+Using the software in any other way, such as for doing email, playing games, or editing a document is another use and is not covered by the Visual Studio subscription license.
 When this happens, the underlying operating system must also be licensed normally by purchasing a regular copy of Windows such as the one that came with a new OEM PC.

-When software development projects are nearing completion, an MSDN subscription license also allows your end users to access the software to perform acceptance tests on your programs.
-With Visual Studio 2012, your end users can also provide feedback on your programs using the Feedback Client for TFS.
+A Visual Studio subscription license also allows your end users to access the software to provide feedback and perform acceptance tests on your programs.

 Need the full details?
-Download the Visual Studio 2012 and MSDN licensing white paper.
+Download the Visual Studio licensing white paper.

 For MCT Software & Services and MCT Developer Software & Services subscriptions, please refer to the Microsoft Certified Trainer website for details on the training use rights that come with your subscription.